inveniosoftware/docs-invenio-rdm/docs/reference/search.md

 ### Speed

-- Search Performance: Implement search_as_you_type or completion fields for quick suggestions, and optimize for frequently queried fields to enhance search speed.
+- Search Performance: Kepeping size in mind, apply custom analyzers that include `edge_ngram` filter for providing quick suggestions, and optimize for frequently queried fields to enhance search speed.
 - Analyzer and filter selection: Configure only when necessary to improve search time.

 ## Fine tuning the search